 - Protect and serve.
 Service members serve their country and protect lives.
 Those in the building safety profession also protect their communities by ensuring safe buildings where people live, work and play.

 - Innate skills.
 Individuals who enter military service develop skill sets ideally suited to the building safety profession – attention to detail, a strong work ethic, technical knowledge and teamwork.
 Military family members often have the necessary skills for the building safety profession such as discipline, organization and commitment to a cause.

 - Certifications transfer with you.
 Each state has a number of building safety professionals.
-The International Codes are used in all 50 U.S. states and in many other countries,, and ICC certifications are honored and required across the U.S. So, if you need to move, your certifications will transfer with you to your new location and your new job.
+The International Codes are used in all 50 U.S. states and in many other countries, and ICC certifications are honored and required across the U.S. So, if you need to move, your certifications will transfer with you to your new location and your new job.
 Keep in mind, however, that some states may require additional state specific examinations for inspection positions.